 RFC program participants are immersed in action.
 In our third year of programming this 2020 season, they will be actively involved in feeding local folks through a community farm model - gaining practical experience by performing hands-on farm roles and deepening their knowledge through courses in Crop Production, Farm Economics, and Beyond the Farm.
 The full program outline at HayesFarm.ca.

 Our community-led farm model aims to change the way we feed our community by:

 - being member-led: by paying membership fees (or making any size contribution to this campaign!) you become a member of NB Community Harvest Gardens, complete with discounts to other program offerings and voting rights to help determine our direction;

 - reshaping how good food gets distributed: going beyond the grocery store and farmers’ market and connecting with other local organizations to redefine 21st century food pathways;

-- implementing a ‘pay-what-you-can’ model for a portion of our produce sales: ensuring healthy local food reaches people who need it most and have difficulty accessing and/or affording it; and
+- implementing a ‘pay-what-you-can’ model for all produce sales: ensuring healthy local food reaches people who need it most and have difficulty accessing and/or affording it; and

 - recognizing that a farm has more to offer than just the products it provides: numerous educational opportunities, calming greenspaces, and skills development to name a few.